Docs

 If your customer has requested to resume or payment issues have been resolved, or any other reason due to which the product/service should begin to be delivered, you can resume the subscription in Chargebee.

-• Immediate: You can resume the subscription immediately.
+• Immediate: Resume the subscription immediately.

 Via UI